j-taylor-pixel/basil-grower-capstone/README.md

 ![Basil Grower on Symposium Day](readme_images/basil_grower.png)
 ## Sub-Directories Explained
 - train_ml_model_yolo is the scripts and dataset used to train a yolov8 model.
 A set of homegrown basil plants were grown and photographed to train the model.
+The 4 trained classes are healthy, yellow, dark, and wilt.
 - rate_plant_health_flask is a flask app which hosts the trained model's weights.
-The web app .
+The web app intakes an image, runs leaf classification, then returns the health of each leaf over.
 Demo [here](https://rate-app-image-ro735h6uvq-pd.a.run.app/upload/).
 - show_pot_metrics is the web app which shows sensor data, and overall plant health on the pot.
 Its deployed publicly so users can view their pots metrics remotely.
 The backend was built with Flask, and the frontend was built with React.
 Demo [here](https://show-frontend-ro735h6uvq-pd.a.run.app/).
 - raspberry_pi_code_snippets are examples of code used to interface with the web apps, and database.
 These were utilized by the firmware engineer to interact with cloud infrastructure.
 - offline frontend was a failover version if the basil grower loses internet connectivity, and can utilize local sensor data to drive the disply.